Goldberg – His Slew of Mistakes During First WWE Run

 Once conquered, Storm revealed it was, in fact, Chris Jericho who had put him up to the task of running Goldberg over.
 This led to Bad Blood 2003, where Goldberg defeated Jericho in a passable contest, yet somehow not as gripping as his recent RAW outings with Storm and Christian.

-Goldberg and His First Run for the WWE World Heavyweight Championship in 2003
+Goldberg’s First WWE Championship Run in 2003

 With a little momentum now building behind Goldberg, and crowd reactions being more favorable than not, it was time for the elephant in the room to be addressed.